-Darlag County is in the core area of the Source area of Three Rivers’ Nature Reserve.
-It is the second county at the source of the Yellow River.
-It is also a distribution center for important commodities and Chinese and Tibetan medicinal materials in Guoluo Prefecture, and an important transportation hub at the junction of Qinghai and Sichuan.
+Darlag County is in core area of Source of Three Rivers Nature Reserve.
+It is second county at source of Yellow River.
+It is also a distribution center for important commodities and Chinese and Tibetan medicinal materials in Golog Prefecture, and an important transportation hub at junction of Qinghai and Sichuan.

 Local climate Alpine semi-humid climate

 Chalang monastery, also known as “Traling Monastery” in Tibetan, is located in Meishanahe Village of Jianshe Township, approximately 19 kilometers northwest away from Darlag county.
 According to legend, it was seat of King Gesar’s Palace.
 The monastery faces river beach and Back to mountains.
 The huge celestial burial ground is on its right side.
 It is the largest Nyingma pa sect monastery in Golog Tibetan Autonomous Prefecture, and it is a sub-monastery of Katok monastery in Pelyul county of Garze Tibetan Autonomous Prefecture.
 It was built in 1895 and was founded by Langzhibanma Rangdohe Gyatso.
 It was originally a tent monastery.
 In 1913, the construction of a civil-wood structure monk’s house began.
 In 1920, A sutra-lecturing hall was established